ros2/rmw_zenoh/docs/design.md

 * Multicast discovery can cause a lot of discovery traffic while discovering all other entities in the graph.
 * Multicast discovery has a limited TTL (time-to-live), which means it can usually only discover peers on the local network segment.

-For the reasons cited above, `rmw_zenoh_cpp` requires a Zenoh router to be running.
+To alleviate issues with multicast discovery, `rmw_zenoh_cpp` relies on a Zenoh router to discover peers and forward this discovery information to other peers via Zenoh's `gossip scouting` functionality.
+Hence `rmw_zenoh_cpp` requires the Zenoh router to be running.

 It should be noted that when building upstream Zenoh from source, a `zenohd` binary is created which is the router.
 `rmw_zenoh_cpp` actually has its own simplified version of the router that nonetheless uses most of the same code.